sajidjutt7/RxStarscream/README.md

 | < 4.2  |  \>= 0.8      |  \>= 4.0      |
 | 3.X    |  0.7          | 3.0.0 - 3.6.1 |

-### Carthage

-Add this to your Cartfile

-	github "RxSwiftCommunity/RxStarscream"

-Then run:

-	carthage update

 ## Usage examples

-After installing via CococPods or Carthage, you should import the framework.
+After installing via SPM, you should import the framework.

 ```swift
 import RxStarscream